 - Fit the thrust washer - Fit the axle nut and torque to 350-400Nm while simultaneously rotating the wheel hub assembly.
-If a normal spanner is used, tighten the spindle castle nut until the wheel bearing race drags slightly. - Loosen the axle nut by 1/7 to 1/6 turn to the next available split pin hole. - Insert the split pin and bend to secure. - Rotate the brake drum 4 times to test the functionality of the brakes. - Manually rotate the camshaft and simultaneously rotate the drum to check. - Clean the surface area of the end of the spindle. - Apply a small amount of grease to spindle end and hub cap. - Reinstall the hub cap and O ring.
-Torque to 80-120Nm
+If a normal spanner is used, tighten the axle nut until the wheel bearing race drags slightly. - Loosen the axle nut by 1/7 to 1/6 turn to the next available split pin hole. - Insert the split pin and bend to secure. - Rotate the brake drum 4 times to test the functionality of the brakes. - Manually rotate the camshaft and simultaneously rotate the drum to check. - Clean the surface area of the end of the spindle. - Apply a small amount of grease to spindle end and hub cap.